Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 Both exercises are performed using an overhead bar, but the main difference between the two is the grip position.

-- A chin-up, however, is performed by gripping the bar with an underhand grip, where the palms face towards the body.
+- A chin-up is performed by gripping the bar with an underhand grip, where the palms face the body.
+This grip targets the biceps more than the back and shoulders.

 There are several reasons why different types of pull-ups and chin-ups are required.